ZoomInfo

 Intent signals reveal which accounts are actively researching solutions like yours.
 These behavioral signals include topic-based research on third-party websites, visits to your pricing page, or engagement with your content.
 Intent answers: "Is this account in-market right now?"

-Engagement history looks at your existing relationship with an account.
-This includes past sales opportunities, current marketing engagement scores, and previous touchpoints with your sales team.
+Engagement history captures your existing relationship with an account: past sales opportunities, current marketing engagement scores, and previous touchpoints.
 This answers: "How aware is this account of us already?"

-You combine these data points to create an account scoring model that weighs each factor.
-This ensures your team focuses intensive efforts on accounts with the best combination of fit, intent, and engagement.
+Combine fit, intent, and engagement data into an account scoring model.
+This ensures your team focuses intensive efforts on accounts with the best combination of all three factors.

 The biggest mistake companies make is targeting accounts based on size alone.
 A Fortune 500 company might look attractive, but if they don't fit your ICP or show buying intent, you're wasting resources.